ArthurAtangana/club-management-system/README.md

 <a id="build"></a>
 # Run
+1. Update `config.properties` to reflect the database you will be connecting to.
-In IntelliJ, navigate to `src/main/java/ClubManagementSystem.java` and run the `main` method.
+2. In IntelliJ, navigate to `src/main/java/ClubManagementSystem.java` and run the `main` method.